An Imaginary Report on an American Rock Festival: History

 An Imaginary Report met negative responses prior to its premier due to the paradox that caused the Illés to turn down the project.
 According to the paradox, the musical criticises the extremes and exaggerations of the popular culture, the youth culture, yet exploits its musical style.
 While the theatre world disliked the integration of rock music, the popular music industry had a problem with its topic.
 The play violated taboos on drugs, homosexuality, and the Holocaust.
 Péter Szántó wrote in his book És ilyen a boksz?, “An Imaginary Report was born in a hostile, tense environment.
 There was a split in the Locomotiv, since Károly Frenreisz (his brother Zoltán Latinovits exited the Comedy Theatre with anger) left the band.
 Almost each star of the contemporary [Hungarian] beat, rock, and pop-music was against it because they thought it to be against youth, and they didn't like the fact that a band like the Locomotiv participated in an official theatrical production.
 They thought it to be the treason of the genre.”

 Upon its premiere on March 2, 1973, An Imaginary Report became a Europe-wide box office and critical hit.

 Synopsis

-The musical—similarly to the short novel it's based on—although set in Montana, tells the fictionalised story of the Altamont Free Concert and the murder of Meredith Hunter.
-It focuses on a married Hungarian defector couple, and draws parallel between the drugged crowd and the Arrow Cross Party.
+The musical—similarly to the short novel it's based on—although set in Montana, tells the fictionalised story of the Altamont Free Concert and the killing of Meredith Hunter.
+It focuses on a married Hungarian defector couple, and draws parallel between the drugged crowd, Hell's Angels and the holocaust and the Arrow Cross Party.